 The problem with some vacations spots is that they’re only worth visiting a few months out of the year.
-Why go to a ski resort in July or a water park in January?
-But the Tennessee Mountains are different.
-Gatlinburg weather offers great opportunities for fun and relaxation no matter what season you choose for your visit.
+But the Smoky Mountain area is different.
+Gatlinburg weather offers great opportunities for fun and relaxation no matter what season you choose for your visit!

 June through August is the busiest time of year for us.
-The water parks, rides, and other attractions are open.
+The water parks, rides, and other attractions are bustling with excitement.
 Unlike other parts of the south, the climate here is temperate during summer, with highs in the mid-80s and lows at night in the 60s.
-This is the perfect time to do almost anything your heart desires, from spending a day or two at Dollywood to setting up a tent at one of our many campsites.
+This is the perfect time to do almost anything your heart desires, from spending a day or two at Dollywood to going for a hike in the Great Smoky Mountains National Park.
 You’ll find the summer months ideal for exploring all of the many things we have to offer.

 In autumn the temperatures dip just a little, with daytime highs in the 70s and nighttime lows in the 50s.
 If you’re a lover of fall’s colors, then you’ll find Gatlinburg to be like heaven, especially during October.
 Our mountains transform from green to spectacular shades of orange and red.
-No better opportunities for picture taking exist anywhere else on earth.
+No better opportunities for picture taking exist anywhere else on Earth.
 You’ll also find plenty of festivals at this time of year, where local musicians gather to play and craftspeople sell their pottery, painting, and woodworking.
-Our hotels, inns, and restaurants are open as well, to offer you hot food and a warm bed after your fun-filled day.

-If you love to ski or go snowboarding, then you’ll find plenty of opportunities around Gatlinburg during the winter months.
-This area gets a bit colder than the rest of Dixie, with lows often dipping in the 20s and daytime highs in the low to mid 30s, sometimes the 40s on mild days.
-Our resorts offer courses ranging from easy to challenging, and when you come in from the slopes we’ll greet you with a warm beverage and a great meal.
+If you love to ski or go snowboarding, then you’ll find great opportunities around Gatlinburg during the winter months.
+This area gets a bit colder than the rest, with lows often dipping in the 20s and daytime highs in the low to mid 30s, sometimes the 40s on mild days.
+Ober Mountain in Gatlinburg offers courses ranging from easy to challenging, and when you finish on the slopes, you can visit their restaurant for a warm beverage and a great meal.